"Starsky": It says, hu, "Hold by the other end."

 May also be the writer hinting that a character isn't as professional as he should be.

-- Aversion: The members of the SSS in Angel Beats! practice admirable gun safety, especially considering they died as high school aged teenagers in a country where private ownership of handguns is illegal, and owning a long arm requires lots of paperwork and licensing (as well as being an adult).
+- Aversion: The members of the SSS in Angel Beats! practice admirable gun safety, especially considering they died as high school-aged teenagers in a country where private ownership of handguns is illegal, and owning a long arm requires lots of paperwork and licensing that takes years to sort out (as well as being an adult).
+Doubly impressive considering being shot is only really a mild annoyance in their realm.
+Perhaps it wonders into Fridge Brilliance territory, they've accidentally shot themselves enough times to have learned how not to do it.

 - Ghost in the Shell: